 The important thing to note is that it is not only square roots which are at their root processes; ALL numbers are like this.
 To say it directly: all numbers are becomings, patterns of relations.
 All the arbitrary symbols that designate numbers are a short-hand by which these processes can be “fixed” and thus more easily manipulated.
 Even the number “” is short for an ongoingness, a never-ending process, expressed in decimals as the infinite number of zeros that follow the decimal point: .
 Mathematicians are the people who have chosen as their profession the re-enlivening of the fixed symbols back into their process-nature, so that they can form new, free, creative relations with other relations, which can then be symbolized and fixed into new symbols that can be of use in calculation, closing the circle.

 Together these two tendencies form a basic polarity, a pattern, that describes the unfolding of other patterns; it is a meta-pattern.
 It illuminates how other processes happen.
 The symbolizing, fixing, cessation pole can be archetypally described as centric, while the re-enlivening, dissolving, rendering back into motion of the complementary pole is archetypally peripheral.
 This polarity forms a sort of primal archetypal recursive unity.
 The universe can be thought of as the play of this polarity in all its endlessness; the continual unfolding of the tension between centers and peripheries, at all levels.
-There are no true “things” here, only relations between patterns in process.
+There are no true “things” here (meant in the old, substance-way), only relations between patterns in process.